DevKitExamples/DevKitChatBot/README.md

 4. Click **Create** to create the service and deploy the bot to the cloud.
 This process may take several minutes.

 5. When the bot servie is created, you can test it in Web Chat from Azure Portal.
-Enter a creeting message and your bot should give the response.
+Enter a greeting message and your bot should give the response.

     ![test-bot-service](assets/images/test-bot-service.png)